Thursday, September 29, 2022

 Actual Price: 38.49 (though I found a 200ml bottle for $5)

-Conclusion: This is a fantastic blended whiskey which could also be a great introductory whiskey for new scotch drinkers.
+Conclusion: This is a fantastic blended whiskey, which could also be a great introductory whiskey for new scotch drinkers.
 There is an underlying smokiness that is not overpowering.
-Veteran scotch drinkers may have found themselves looking for more extreme single malts that push the boundaries of smoke and sea, but most whiskey drinkers fall somewhere in the middle of the bell curve in terms of their own personal tastes and preferences and that's where blended whiskies really shine.
+Veteran scotch drinkers may have found themselves looking for more extreme single malts that push the boundaries of smoke and sea.
+Still, most whiskey drinkers fall somewhere in the middle of the bell curve in terms of their personal tastes and preferences, and that's where blended whiskies shine.
 This falls toward the top of the list in terms of blended whiskies.
-I've had a few that had a bit more weight that I personally like a bit better but this does shine for what it is.
-I'd happily buy this again for the price I got it at or at it's recommended retail.
-I can also easily see myself ordering a dram of this at a bar.
+I've had a few that had a bit more weight that I like better, but this does shine for what it is.
+I'd happily repurchase this for the price I got at or its recommended retail.
+I can also easily see myself ordering a dram at a bar.
 I recommend it without hesitation.

 Coming up next, I try Sheep Dip's Islay blend.
 That should definitely deliver on the punch.